joseavr/cheat-sheets/CMSC 351 Algorithms/Algorithms Comparison-Based Sorting.md

 - Selection Sort, Insertion Sort, Bubble Sort, Merge Sort, HeapSort, and Quick Sort are all **based on making comparisons**.
 - Sometimes we shift, sometimes we swap
+- ComparisonSort is better than CountingSort, when k (max integer) is big
+- CountingSort is better than ComparisonSort, when k (max integer) is smaller

 ![](../Assets/20230328115215.png)